AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

-# PayPal&nbsp;– Cashless payment in plentymarkets online shops
+# PayPal&nbsp;– Cashless payment in plentymarkets online stores

 With the plentymarkets PayPal plugin, incorporate **PayPal** and **PayPal PLUS** in your online store.

-## Open a PayPal account
+## Opening a PayPal account

 You need to [open a business account with PayPal](https://www.paypal.com/de/webapps/mpp/merchant) before you can set up the payment method in plentymarkets.
 You will then receive information and access data, which you will need for setting up the function in plentymarkets.